SoujanyaPonnapalli/soujanyaponnapalli.github.io/_collaborators/collaborators-5.md

 collection: collaborators
 ---

-Advisors and Academic Collaborators
+Students and Mentees
 -----
+- David Chu, PhD student at UC Berkeley
+- Reggie Frank, PhD student at UC Berkeley
-- Natacha Crooks, Prof at UC Berkeley (Postdoc advisor)
+- Micah Murray, PhD student at UC Berkeley
+- Souvik Banerjee, Undergrad at UT Austin (now at Apple)
+- Gilad Oved, Undergrad at UT Austin
-- Vijay Chidambaram, Prof at UT Austin (PhD advisor)
+- Evan Kaminsky, Undergrad at UT Austin
-- Dahlia Malhi, Prof at UC Santa Barbara
-- Greg Ganger, Prof at CMU
+- Zachary Keener, Undergrad at UT Austin
-- Zsolt Istav, Prof at TU Darmstadt

 # This is an item in your portfolio.
 It can be have images or nice text.
 If you name the file .md, it will be parsed as markdown.
 If you name the file .html, it will be parsed as HTML.